maquinl/Microsoft-Copilot-Experience-pubsec/index.md

 ### [Task 1: Research Program Ideas](https://maquinl.github.io/CELA-Academy-Microsoft-Copilot-Experience/Instructions/Labs/Task_1_Research_Ideas.html)

-Using Microsoft 365 Business Chat, research innovative educational programs or initiatives outside of TEALS.
-The goal is to find inspiration and explore successful elements that could inform the design of a new TEALS program.
-Consider emerging trends in technology education and literacy, as well as challenges faced by underserved
+Using Business Chat in the Microsoft 365 App (Microsoft.com/Copilot), research innovative educational programs or initiatives outside of TEALS.
+The goal is to find inspiration and explore successful elements that could inform the design of a new program.
+Consider emerging trends in technology education and literacy.

 ### [Task 2: Draft a Program Proposal](https://maquinl.github.io/CELA-Academy-Microsoft-Copilot-Experience/Instructions/Labs/Task_2_Draft_a_Program_Proposal.html)

-Based on your research, use Copilot in Word to draft a comprehensive proposal for your new TEALS initiative.
+Based on your research using BizChat, use Copilot in Word to draft a comprehensive proposal for your new TEALS initiative.
 The proposal should include the program’s objectives, target audience, expected outcomes, and key strategies for success.

 ### [Task 3: Create a Program Pitch Presentation](https://maquinl.github.io/CELA-Academy-Microsoft-Copilot-Experience/Instructions/Labs/Task_3_Create_a_Program_pitch_presentation.html)